PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 # Implementation in Google Sheets/Excel
 For this, there were two main concerns: speed and accuracy.
 I will not go over every single detail, but instead go over some of the optimizations and quirks I had to deal with.

+## Useful stuff
+* HEX2DEC - Converts a decimal number to a hex string
+* DEC2HEX - Converts a hexadecimal string to a number
+* The & operator - It concats two strings together.
+For example, "A" & "B" becomes "AB"

 ## Fast XOR
 There are two ways to do XOR in Google Sheets.

 The first method is using a Google Script:

 ```
 /*
  * XOR two numbers